alejandrogonzalez01/PowershellScripts/README.md

 # PowershellScripts
-Cool and Scripts I've written that has helped me during work.
+Cool and helpful scripts I've written that has helped me during work.